Aug. 21 update

 The work on South Main, coordinated by the South Carolina Department of Transportation, will bury existing utility lines under the sidewalk and roadway as well as narrow the traffic lanes to one each way.
 Trees and bike lanes will be added as part of the project as well.

-The first phase of the project will shut down the western side (think closer to Assembly Street) of South Main while crews do their work.
+The second phase of the project has shut down the eastern side (think closer to the Horseshoe) of South Main while crews do their work.

 During the construction phase, pedestrians will be able to use all crossings at intersections, though sometimes they will be redirected to one half of a block (i.e., northside/closer to the Statehouse instead of both sides of the street).
 Signage will direct pedestrians around detours.
 All street parking on South Main will be closed during construction.
 The university's D lots for faculty and staff will remain in operation throughout the construction.